-You do not have to be a qualified librarian or library technician.
+Applicants do not have to be qualified librarians or library technicians.
 Applications are welcome from managers and staff at all band levels.

 Applications can be made jointly by more than one applicant.
 Joint applications can be submitted by employees at the same or different library services.

-If you've previously applied and been unsuccessful, you are welcome to apply again or resubmit previous applications.
+Applicants who have previously been unsuccessful are welcome to apply again or resubmit previous applications.

-If you've previously received a Ramsay or Reid scholarship, you may reapply after a period of five years (from the date of the award of your previous scholarship).
+Past recipients of a Ramsay or Reid Scholarship may reapply after a period of five years (from the date of the award of their previous scholarship).